Copenhagen’s top things to do on your 2-days trip to the capital of Denmark. Tivoli Gardens, Little Mermaid & Nyhavn

 Looking for fun things to do in Copenhagen?
 Opening in 1843, Tivoli Gardens is one of the oldest amusement parks in the world.
 What’s more, it caters for all ages, regardless of the time of year.
 In winter, it is a Christmas extravaganza full of festive lights and ‘

 Tivoli Gardens is also home to theatres and jazz festivals as well as offering an excellent location for concerts.
 In the daytime or evenings, you can enjoy a different perspective of the park, by day the grand architecture stands out, by night, the fairy lights twinkle and illuminate the park to give it a magical glow.
 Going to Copenhagen in December?
-Christmas at the Tivoli Gardens is a must-do experience! 🙂
+Christmas at the Tivoli Gardens is a must see in Copenhagen 🙂

 4. The Little Mermaid

 The classic tale by Hans Christian Andersen has been immortalised on Langelinje Pier through a beautiful bronze and granite statue.
 The tale goes that the Little Mermaid gave up everything so that she could be united with her beloved prince on dry land.
 Every morning, she swims to perch herself on the rocks of the pier to catch a glimpse of her handsome prince.

 Going to Copenhagen with kids?
 Your little ones will love this top place to visit.
 While kids (and adults) may not catch sight of a real mermaid, the statue of the Little Mermaid on the pier is a popular attraction and has been for over 100 years.
 A unique and original thing to do in Copenhagen.

 Have you added this to your bucket list? 🙂